Home

 Tracking the amount of money you are bringing in versus how much you’re spending paints a clear picture of your profits and losses, which will influence the type of budgeting method you choose.

-#2: Expense tracking identifies your tax deductions
+2. Business expense tracking identifies your tax deductions

 Cash flow can make or break a business.
 Cash flow measures the movement of your funds in your business.
 A positive cash flow tells you that you have more money coming in than going out (a profit), while a negative cash flow is when you’re spending more than you’re making (a loss).